Functionality vs. Aesthetic in High-End Architectural Construction

 Function First

-We like to begin by considering how our clients will use each space.
-We might ask you about your daily routine, any specific needs you have, and any points of difficulty or dissatisfaction that exist within your current space.
+We like to begin by considering how our clients will use each space - both now and in the future.
+We may ask you about your daily routine, any specific needs or desires you have, and any points of difficulty or dissatisfaction that exist within your current space.
 This foundation of functionality will guide your aesthetic choices rather than restrict them.

 Practical Measurements

-To help guide your planning, here are some useful measurements for a functional space:
+To help guide your planning, here are some useful measurements we use to create a functional space with emotion:

-• For high traffic areas, a corridor width of 120cm feels most comfortable
+For high traffic areas, a corridor width of at least 120cm feels most comfortable

-• For efficient rooms, you should aim for 70% of the space to be useful, leaving 30% for circulation (moving around the room)
+For efficient rooms, you should aim for 70% of the space to be useful, leaving 30% for flow (i.e. moving around the room)

-• The average ceiling height in Australia is 240cm, but 300cm ceilings provide a sense of scale without increasing the square footage of the home
+The average ceiling height in Australia is 240cm, but 270cm ceilings provide a sense of scale without increasing the square footage of the home.
+If you have the budget, 300cm ceilings make a real difference to the sense of space and natural light.

-• You should aim for 76cm clearance between doorways and furniture (more if the door is large), which you should keep in mind when you design a floorplan
+You should aim for at least 100cm clearance between doorways and furniture (more if the door is large), which you should keep in mind when you design a floorplan

 Multi-Purpose Materials

-Materials offer more than just texture and colour — they can significantly impact your lifestyle.
-For example, high-quality flooring will be both beautiful and easy to maintain, meaning less time and effort is spent cleaning and fixing your floors.
-When we suggest materials to our clients, we emphasise materials that possess both durability and aesthetic appeal.
+Materials offer more than just texture and colour.
+They can significantly impact your lifestyle.
+For example, certain brands of high-quality flooring can be both beautiful and easy to maintain, meaning less time and effort is spent cleaning and fixing (or replacing!) your floors.
+Certain floor types are also more durable, suiting families where kids run wet footed through the house from the pool to the bathroom.
+When we suggest materials to our clients, we look at how those materials will be used by the client to ensure its aesthetic appeal aligns with its durability requirement.

-When designing a home, it can be easy to focus solely on your immediate needs.
-However, we recommend an approach that considers your future, and, specifically, how your needs might evolve over time.
-A well-designed space should be adaptable enough to accommodate changing requirements while maintaining its visual appeal.
+When designing a home, it can be easy to focus solely on your immediate needs and the latest trends.
+Instead, we investigate design approaches that consider your future and, specifically, how your needs and style will evolve over time (because it will).
+A well-designed space is one which is adaptable to accommodate changing functional requirements whilst maintaining an enduring aesthetic appeal.

 Let Light Lead the Way

-Natural light plays a crucial role in both functionality and aesthetics.
-This means that well-planned window placements and lighting schemes can enhance both the usability of spaces and their visual impact.
+Natural light plays a crucial role in both functionality and aesthetic.
+Well-planned window and door placement and lighting schemes can enhance both the usability of spaces and their visual impact.
 At MILEHAM, we like to use this to our advantage.

 Smart Solutions